Transport Canada and the Canadian Transportation Agency (CTA):

 ACTA is working through the Financial Advisory Group (the F.A.G., a joint agency/airline sub-committee), to conduct a thorough review of the Local Financial Criteria (LFC).
 Several meetings have been held with the agency members of the F.A.G. and also the full group (agents and airlines) where the members have been going through the LFC, line by line.
 This process will take another few meetings.
 Agency members are working on drafting a strong proposal for an alternative to the submission of costly annual Review Engagement as requested by members.
 ACTA will keep the membership posted on the progress.

 While IATA acknowledged ACTA and the global outcry to the June 1, 2017 implementation date for IATA appointed agencies to be Payment Card Industry (PCI) Data Security Standards (DSS) compliant, ACTA is taking measures to assist members in this process.
-A webinar is scheduled for July 2017.
+A webinar was hosted on July 19, 2017 and reached maximum capacity.
+The recorded webinar is available on demand on the ACTA Campus.

-A reminder that ACTA contributed to the Canadian Council of Insurance Regulators (CCIR) recent review of any existing misalignment between consumer’s expectations and industry practices.
-All ACTA provincial council members were solicited for feedback and our submission is available in the Resource section of the ACTA website under Position Papers.
-The CCIR released their position paper on May 31, 2017.
-From ACTA’s perspective, the recommendations do not immediately impact the retail travel industry community as they are directed to the Insurers to implement.
+Activity on this national initiative has relaxed since the release of the Canadian Council of Insurance Regulators (CCIR) Position Paper on May 31, 2017.
+From ACTA’s perspective, the recommendations made by the CCIR do not immediately impact the retail travel industry community as they are directed to the Insurers to implement.
 However, as the Insurers begin to make these changes, travel agencies will hear from their respective Insurers to advise of any changes in their policies or processes.
 Training and education within the distribution channel of an Insurer is ultimately where retail travel agencies may see some changes.
 ACTA will continue to work closely with CCIR and our Travel Health Insurance Partners to keep members updated on the status of these industry recommendations.

-On May 2, 2017, the Quebec government introduced new legislation intended to modernize the Quebec Consumer Protection Act (CPA), as well as provide for new consumer protection measures.
+Ongoing issues being monitored also include the new legislation announced May 2, 2017, intended to modernize the Quebec Consumer Protection Act (CPA), as well as provide for new consumer protection measures.
 The CPA provisions on credit, in particular, are long overdue for change as they have not been significantly amended since 1978.
 ACTA will work, in cooperation with the Quebec council, on how this new legislation will impact ACTA members.

 AB/SK/MB/Atlantic (unregulated provinces):

-Since the meeting of ACTA, members of the Alberta Regional Council Insurance Sub-Committee and the CEO of the Alberta Insurance Council (AIC) in January 2017, ACTA awaits word on next steps with AIC to speak to other industry stakeholder groups on a national, multi-provincial or an Alberta approach to our concerns.
-In the January meeting, the AIC recognized changes in the current travel industry landscape and the need for the sale of travel insurance to accommodate these changes.
-AIC will work with ACTA in this regard.
+ACTA continues to await word on next steps with the Alberta Insurance Council (AIC).
+The CEO of AIC met with ACTA and members of the Alberta Regional Council Insurance Sub-Committee in early 2017 and it was left to the AIC CEO to speak to other industry stakeholder groups on a national, multi-provincial or an Alberta approach to our concerns this summer.
+The AIC recognizes the change in the industry landscape and the need for the sale of travel insurance to accommodate these changes.
+The next Council meeting is scheduled for September 27, 2017.

 In the Atlantic Provinces, the Council met at the end of May where supplier issues was the focus.
 Q3 will see members look to next steps on some of the specified industry matters such as taxes, fees and surcharges.
 This touches on the national issues in front of the Canadian Transportation Agency today.

-Questions?
-Contact Heather Craig-Peddie, VP Advocacy and Member Relations firstname.lastname@example.org
+Question?
+Contact Heather Craig-peddie at VP of Advocacy and Member Relations firstname.lastname@example.org